amrvac/amrvac/doc/convert.md

 many variables, you should then compute and store in the _w(*,nw+1)_ ...
 _w(*,nw+nwauxio)_ entries, in the user-written subroutine _ specialvar_output_
 (as defined in _mod_usr_methods.t_).
-The names for these variables then need to be provided in the corresponding _specialvarnames_output_ subroutine.i This feature is very useful, for the same reason as above: you can let the code compute gradients of scalar fields, divergence of vector quantities, curls of vectors, etc, using the precoded subroutines for that purpose found in _geometry.t_.
+The names for these variables then need to be provided in the corresponding _specialvarnames_output_ subroutine.
+This feature is very useful, for the same reason as above: you can let the code compute gradients of scalar fields, divergence of vector quantities, curls of vectors, etc, using the precoded subroutines for that purpose found in _geometry.t_.